How Much Will It Cost?

 FINRA arbitration is a dispute resolution process run by the Financial Industry Regulatory Authority.
 When investors opens accounts at a brokerage firm, they sign a new account agreement that includes a provision that states that the investor agrees to waive their rights to go to court and instead go to arbitration.
 Even though most investors are unaware that they have made such an agreement, those clauses are enforceable under the law.
 As a result, we file almost all of our investor claims against securities industry members in FINRA arbitration.
-We know the process well, and Bob Banks literally helped write the rules that govern the process.
 That process involves preparing a statement of claim making out the basis for the claims, and filing it with FINRA.
 The financial adviser and/or brokerage firm that is the defendant, or respondent in arbitration, then files its answer, admitting or, more commonly, denying the facts described in the claim.
 We then choose three arbitrators from a list of 30 after careful review of their backgrounds.
 The parties to the case exchange documents according to FINRA rules, and the case is then set for an arbitration.
 If the case does not settle during the process (and about 75% of them do), it proceeds to an arbitration hearing that is conducted much like a court trial, only it is before 3 arbitrators instead of a judge and jury.
 The lawyers make opening and closing statements, call and cross examine witnesses, and make objections much as they would in court.
 The hearings typically last between 3 and 7 days.
 The arbitrators then issue an award, and except in very rare circumstances usually involving fraud on the part of an arbitrator, the award is not subject to appeal.
 FINRA arbitration is generally quicker and less expensive than court.
 For that reason, and because we know the rules so well, we like the forum.
 Another good thing about FINRA arbitration is that if a broker or brokerage firm does not pay an award within thirty days, their license is suspended, which provides a powerful incentive for them to pay that does not exist Isn't There a State Agency to Help Me?